OpenMDAO/OpenMDAO-Framework/docs/quick-ref/style.rst

 .. index:: Python; capitalizing

-Capitalization (Python & other software packages)
+Capitalization (Python & other Software Packages)
 --------------------------------------------------

 Capitalize *Python* when referring to the programming language, for example, a